 The Rossignol BC 120 offers double camber in combination with the tip rocker making sure that the tips of your skis remain upturned.
 This allows you better maneuvering, exactly what you want while getting the maximum skiing adventure.

-The skis feature a side-cut of 120/90/114 mm.
+The cross country skis feature a side-cut of 120/90/114 mm.
 With an LDC wood core along with Active Cap construction, you will enjoy the strength, control, and stability that advanced level skiers crave for.

 6. Rossignol Evo OT 65 IFP Positrack XC Skis w/Control Step in Bindings